beakerbrowser/beaker-browser.gitbook.io/advanced/webterm.md

 ## Basic Usage

-To open the terminal, press `ctrl+~` or click on the "terminal" button on the bottom left of the browser.
+To open the terminal, press `ctrl+~` or click on the "Terminal" button on the toolbar of the browser.

 The terminal uses a command syntax that's similar to "bash" in Unix.